 Experiment 3:

-• We run the LSTM model with a variety of configurations on Gamma Scenario 1 with 10 independently generated replicates for each configuration to investigate the impact of hyperparameters.
+• We run the LSTM model on 10 independently generated replicates of Gamma Scenario 1 for a variety of configurations (e.g., batch size, learning rate, cell dimention, hidden layer) to investigate the impact of hyperparameters.

 Experimental Setup